Godley & Creme: Video direction career

 Godley and Creme achieved their greatest success as the innovative directors of more than fifty music videos in the early 1980s.
 They created memorable videos for Status Quo ("Something 'bout You Baby I Like"), The Police ("Every Breath You Take", "Synchronicity II", "Wrapped Around Your Finger"), Culture Club ("Victims"), Duran Duran ("Girls on Film", "A View to a Kill"), Herbie Hancock ("Rockit"), Go West ("We Close Our Eyes"), Peter Gabriel and Kate Bush ("Don't Give Up"), Frankie Goes to Hollywood ("Two Tribes", "The Power of Love"), Sting ("If You Love Somebody Set Them Free", "Fields of Gold"), Toyah ("Thunder in the Mountains"), Visage ("Fade to Grey"), George Harrison ("When We Was Fab"), Lou Reed ("No Money Down"), Wang Chung ("Everybody Have Fun Tonight"), and Yes ("Leave It"), among many others, up to Godley's video for The Beatles' 1996 single, "Real Love", from the Beatles Anthology.

 The pair's innovation extended to their videos for their own songs, notably "Wide Boy" and "Cry".
 The latter's 1985 video consisted of faces blending into one other using analog cross-fading, anticipating the digital effect of morphing, later used in a similar way in Michael Jackson's 1991 video, "Black or White".
 This was hailed as "groundbreaking", though it was not without antecedents; a 10-second portion of the promotional video for King Crimson's single "Heartbeat" had used a somewhat similar effect three years earlier.

-Today
+Aftermath

 Creme joined the avant-garde synth-pop group Art of Noise in 1998.

 Godley continued to direct music videos.
-In 2006, he once again teamed up with Gouldman, as they released six new tracks under the name GG06.
+In 2006, he once again teamed up with Gouldman, as they released new music under the name GG/06.

+Godley and Creme both participated in 10cc's 1992 "reunion" album, ...Meanwhile, although Godley claims that none of them actually were in the studio with each other.